-- Parameter-A type of statistical, financial, economic, mathematical, or scientific value that is used as input to certain types of models.
+- Parameter-[1] A type of statistical, financial, economic, mathematical, or scientific value that is used as input to catastrophe models.
+Examples of parameters include expected values in probability distributions and coefficients of formula variables.
+(ASOP No. 38); [2] A type of statistical, financial, economic, mathematical, or scientific value that is used as input to certain types of models.
 Examples of parameters include expected values in probability distributions and coefficients of formula variables.
 Some types of models, such as predictive or statistical models, produce estimates of parameters as output, which may be used as input to other models.
 (ASOP No. 56) - Parameter Risk-The risk that the parameters used in the methods or models are not representative of future outcomes.
 (ASOP No. 43) - Participant-[1] An individual who satisfies the requirements for participation in the plan.
 (ASOP Nos.
 4 and 51); [2] An individual who (a) is currently receiving benefit coverage under a retiree group benefits program, (b) is reasonably expected to receive benefit coverage under a retiree group benefits program upon satisfying its eligibility and participation requirements, or (c) is a dependent of an individual described in (a) or (b).
 (ASOP No. 6) - Participant Contributions-Payments made by a participant to a retiree group benefits program.
 (ASOP No. 6) - PBR Actuarial Report-The supporting information prepared by the company as required by VM-31.
 (ASOP No. 52)